Trombone Faculty – Missouri State University

 • 27 finalists in International Trombone Association (ITA) solo competitions, including 9 first-place winners.

-• An additional 19 honorable mentions/alternates
+• An additional 19 honorable mentions/alternates, for a total of 46 total recognitions.

 13 semifinalist/finalist placements and numerous winners at the American Trombone Workshop’s National Solo Competition